SimonMaracine/ntp-version-tracker/README.md

 ---

-For logging various formatted messages, the `vfprintf` is used.
+For logging various formatted messages, the `vfprintf` function is used.

 One very important problem is the limiting the amount of logging that is done.
 Routers usually have limited amount of main memory.
 That's why there exists an option for specifying the maximum amount